MasterGlitcher2006/MasterGlitcher/README.md

 Dissasembled DLL's from Yandere Simulator, build from June 3rd There is also an updated source code.
 Original (old) code: https://github.com/YandereSimSC/YandereSimulatorSource

+P.S I had to create an archive because there were more than 2,000 files

 ### Technical note
 I used [AssetRipper](https://github.com/AssetRipper/AssetRipper) for decompilation, no further work was requiered